veaba/tensorflow-docs/docs/tf.keras/backend/print_tensor.md

 ```
 #### Arguments:
-- x: Tensor to print.
+- `x`: Tensor to print.
-- message: Message to print jointly with the tensor.
+- `message`: Message to print jointly with the tensor.
 #### Returns:
-The same tensor x, unchanged.
+The same tensor `x`, unchanged.